magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 "Type a well-formed email!"
 ```

-We are now ready to substitute the previous code with the one getting
+We are now ready to substitute the previous `validate-email` and
+`validate-password` functions with the ones getting the regexp and the
-regexp and help message directly from the Login Form.
+help message directly from the Login Form.

 ## login.cljs